sethstenzel/kitbashkvm/README.md

+# KitBash KVM
-KitBash KVM is a DIY hardware and software solution for controlling one machine with another.
+KitBash KVM is a hardware and software solution for controlling one machine with another.

 If you have ever wanted a simple device to let you control another machine with your current screen, mouse, and keyboard, be that a server, raspberry pi, or android device, KitBash KVM lets you do that, and is 100% open source.